Candlestick Pattern

 Frequently Asked Questions

-Does the star candle need to gap?
+Does the star candle need to gap down from the first candle?

 Start Tracking Your Patterns